Prof. Dr. Nadja-Christina Schneider

 Living Together in the Vertical City?
 By Prof. Dr. Nadja-Christina Schneider

-Magazine of the Department for Gender and Media Studies of the South Asian Region, Humboldt University Berlin
+Magazine of the Department of Gender and Media Studies for the South Asian Region, Humboldt University Berlin

 Memory, Housing Architecture and Everyday Life by Prof. Dr. Nadja-Christina Schneider